MartaKMB/MartaKMB/README.md

 In 2017, I decided to learn how to code and enjoy the process until today. ✨ It's never ending story, and I like to learn new things.

-I love CSS drawing 🎨 - making nice and funny images on [CodePen](https://codepen.io/martakmb).
+I enjoy working with React ⚛️  and love CSS drawing 🎨 - making nice and funny images on [CodePen](https://codepen.io/martakmb).

-I enjoy working with is React. ⚛️

 ### 👩‍💻 Work experience